Bank Leumi: Controversy

-Landmark buildings
+Architecture

 The main branch of Bank Leumi on Jaffa Road, Jerusalem, built during the British Mandate by the German Jewish architect Erich Mendelsohn, has been declared a landmark building.

 The Bank Leumi branch on the corner of Ramban Street in Jerusalem's Rehavia neighborhood, an example of Bauhaus architecture, was designed by the German Jewish architect Leopold Krakauer.
 It was built in 1935 as a private home, and was renovated in 2007 to restore the original facade.